 Frequent injuries abroad

-Research shows that natural causes, such as heart attacks, are responsible for 74%-80% deaths on holiday.
+Research shows that natural causes, such as heart attacks, are responsible for 74%-80% of deaths on holiday.
 However, the same source found that 18-24% occur due to accidents and 2% from infectious diseases.
-Two thirds of holidaymakers worry about getting sick when they’re away, but it’s inevitable when results show that one in 20 trips can include sickness or injury.
+Two-thirds of holidaymakers worry about getting sick when they’re away, but it’s inevitable when results show that one in 20 trips can include sickness or injury.

 Falls, trips, and slips are among the most frequent injury causes when abroad.
 Causes include uneven carpets or ill-maintained flooring.
 Take note of signs to ensure you’re not at risk of injury through slippery or uneven floors.